Tonwalter888/YTUHD/README.md

 This requried at least iOS 11 and recommend at least A12 chip for the best 2K and 4K experience.

 ## Known issue
-- Some videos may not play in SW VP9.
+- Some videos may not playable in SW VP9.

 ## Backstory
 - The reason I created this repo because the latest version of YTUHD have some problems with the logic itself that can't unlock 4K if you're sideloading.